mesozoic-egg/tinygrad-notes/symbolic-mean.md

 by a new value, and this new value has to be of type tensor.
 Similarly, you can see that `max` and `min` also work, whereas `std` and `var` do not.
 The goal of the bounty is now clear - allow Tensor to accept symbolic values.

-Let's look at how things might be done, when you create a tensor, its initializer checks the data type:
+Let's look at where to get started, aka where the error was thrown, when you create a tensor, its initializer checks the data type:

 ```python
     if isinstance(data, LazyBuffer): assert dtype is None or dtype == data.dtype, "dtype doesn't match, and casting isn't supported"